Get your transcript in minutes

 It is easier to analyse data that has been transcribed as opposed to using recorded audio or video.
-An analyst can easily go through a written document and deduce findings easily.
+An analyst can easily go through a written document or an interview transcript and deduce findings easily.

 An interview transcript is often used by court judges and employers to follow up on the responses given by the interviewees.
-In the case of employers, it enables them to select the best candidate based on their responses.
+In the case of employers, it enables them to select the best candidate based on their responses that they’re able to read again in the interview transcript.
 In courts, the jury is able to determine whether a suspect is guilty or not depending on the information presented by the accuser and the witnesses.

 An interview transcript is necessary for journalists because they do a lot of interviews.
 It becomes easier for journalists to use transcripts for research because it is easier to code written information.
 Employers also use an interview transcript from a recorded audio during an interview.
 A student also submits the interview transcript when presenting their dissertations before the board of examiners.

 There are different types of transcription software.
 Some are free while others are commercial and you have to pay for them.
 Some software can only be used online.
 Others allow you to transcribe while offline.
 As such, it is paramount that you choose software that suits your transcription needs.
 Of course, different software works differently.
-You therefore have to conduct thorough research to understand how each works, as well as study the pros and cons.
+You therefore have to conduct thorough research to understand how each works, as well as study the pros and cons of the transcription services.

 There are many benefits to using software for your interview transcript as discussed here.